andresmn1126/ansible_meraki/README.md

 pip3 install ansible
 ```

-Ansible does not come pre installed with the lastes meraki modules, make sure to install the latest version of the modules by running.
+Ansible does not come pre installed with the latest meraki modules, make sure to install the latest version of the modules by running.

 ```
 ansible-galaxy install collection cisco.meraki
 ```

-ALl the playbooks utlizie the json_query ansible filter, please make sure to install the jmespath python query language by running
+ALl the playbooks utlizie the json_query ansible filter to parse the data received back from the meraki API, please make sure to install the jmespath python query language by running

 ```
 pip install jmespath